glutanimate/image-occlusion-enhanced/README.md

 ### Overview

 - **Modify Existing Notes**
-    + Need to remove or add a shape, update a field, or resize all masks?
-Now you can!
+    + Update and modify your IO notes to your heart's content
 - **Change Images on the Fly**
-    + Simply switch to a different image to occlude right from the IO Editor
+    + Switch to a different image right from the Editor
 - **Create Custom Labels**
     + Your image is lacking a specific label?
 Now you can create it yourself!
 - **Completely Overhauled User Interface**